ether/ueberDB/README.md

 # Abstract your databases, make datababies.

 # About
-ueberDB turns every database into a simple key value store by providing a layer of abstraction between your software and your database.
+✓ EtherDB turns every database into a simple key value store by providing a layer of abstraction between your software and your database.

-ueberDB uses a smart cache and buffer algorithm to make databases faster.
+✓ EtherDB uses a smart cache and buffer algorithm to make databases faster.
 Reads are cached and writes are done in a bulk.

-The bulk writing reduces the overhead of a database transaction.
+✓ EtherDB does bulk writing ergo reduces the overhead of database transactions.

-The syntax is simple and clean and getting started is easy.
+✓ EtherDB uses a simple and clean syntax ergo getting started is easy.

 # Database Support
 * Couch